-400. Senior Seminar A specialized seminar, intended to relate a broad area of theoretical concern to the problems and procedures of current research.
-Regularly offered topics: American Society; Art and Society; Eating Disorders and Health; Sociology of Religion; Postmodernism, Culture, and Communication.
+Eating Disorders and Health; Sociology of Religion; Postmodernism, Culture, and Communication.
 Prerequisite: three of the five required courses for the major.
 Offered every fall.

-405. Senior Thesis The Senior Thesis Colloquium in sociology provides students an opportunity to study a sociological problem independently and in-depth, while engaging in a colloquium where they will present and peerreview work.
+405. Senior Thesis The Senior Thesis Colloquium in sociology provides students an opportunity to study a sociological problem independently and in-depth, while engaging in a colloquium where they will present and peer-review work.
 A student enrolled in SOCI 405 formulates a specific research question, identifies and reviews relevant literature, collects or obtains appropriate empirical data, analyzes data, and develops theoretically meaningful conclusions from the results of the analysis.
 A thesis is the written report of such a research project.
 Senior theses in sociology generally range from 35 to 50 pages in length.
 Proposals are due the Friday after Thanksgiving.
 Prerequisite: permission of instructor.
+Students seeking honors must enroll in 405.
+Offered every spring.